joannapea/datashare/lab/ADS_Lab_Instructions.md

 ![select-datasets](./images/select-datasets.png "select-datasets")

-9. In the recipients tab, enter in the email addresses of your Data Consumer (preferably, a person sitting nearby) by select **+ Add Recipient**.
+9. In the recipients tab, enter in the email address of your Data Consumer (the person sitting next to you) by select **+ Add Recipient**.
 You will need to ask for their Azure login e-mail address (not their alias e-mail address) due to some existing limitations.
+Provide them with your e-mail address too so that they can invite you to their data share.

 ![add-recipient](./images/add-recipient.png "add-recipient")